When a school experiences rapid growth in a short amount of time, it is bound to have a far-reaching impact beyond its own borders.

-On an old patch of farmland in the 1970s, Dr. Jerry Falwell gathered his young college students in the snow to pray for what would become a 5,500-acre campus sprawling with dormitories, state-of-the art classrooms and recreational facilities that never before existed in Central Virginia.
+On an old patch of farmland in the 1970s, Dr. Jerry Falwell gathered his young college students in the snow to pray for what would become a more than 7,000-acre campus sprawling with dormitories, state-of-the art classrooms and recreational facilities that never before existed in Central Virginia.

 “We believe God’s going to help us build the greatest Christian school in the world,” he told them.

 Almost four decades later, that vision has been fulfilled.

 “With more than 60,000 students enrolled at Liberty University, one of my father’s dreams has been realized,” Falwell, Jr. said.
 “It is evident now that God honored the faith of my father and many longtime Liberty supporters in ways they never could have imagined and much sooner than they ever expected.”

 Many others can testify to the extraordinary results of one man’s vision.